Phil De Luna

 Streams: Climate, Matter

-De Luna was a finalist in the Carbon XPRIZE, a $20M worldwide competition to capture and convert the most CO2 into something useful.
+Phil was a finalist in the Carbon XPRIZE, a $20M worldwide competition to capture and convert the most CO2 into something useful.
 This earned him a spot on the 2019 Forbes Top 30 Under 30 – Energy list.
-He was in the 2019 Creative Destruction Lab – Rockies Energy stream, and the Next36 where he raised $2M in non-dilutive funding for the XPRIZE venture.
+He was in the 2019 Creative Destruction Lab – Rockies Energy Stream, and the Next36 where he raised $2M in non-dilutive funding for the XPRIZE venture.

-De Luna earned his BSc Chemistry from the University of Windsor before earning his MSc Chemistry at the University of Ottawa.
+He earned his bachelor’s in chemistry from the University of Windsor before earning his master’s in chemistry at the University of Ottawa.
 He has been a visiting scholar at Stanford, UC Berkeley, the Lawrence Berkeley National Lab, and the Canadian Light Source.
 He was a researcher at the IBM TJ Watson Research Center and the Toyota Research Institute where he worked on biosensing and machine learning for batteries and fuel cells respectively.
-De Luna has published over 30 papers in high-impact journals such as Science and Nature and is a Governor General Gold Medalist.
+Phil has published over 47 papers in high-impact journals such as Science and Nature and is a Governor General Gold Medalist.
 His research has been featured in mainstream media such as CBC, Newsweek, The Independent, Vice, and others.